Barry Wakelin

-While Wakelin's win was and still is considered an upset, the election came at a very bad time for Labor in South Australia.
+While Wakelin's win was considered an upset, the election came at a very bad time for Labor in South Australia.
 The incumbent state Labor government was still reeling from the collapse of the State Bank of South Australia, and would be heavily defeated at the state election held later in 1993.
-At that latter election, Labor lost all but one seat within Grey's borders, in some cases on large and permanent swings.
+At that latter election, Labor lost all but one seat within Grey's borders.

 In 1996, Wakelin became the first non-Labor member in 53 years to be re-elected to Grey.
-He picked up a large swing of over six percent, turning Grey into a safe Liberal seat in one stroke.
+He picked up a large swing of over six percent amid that year's decisive Coalition victory, turning Grey into a safe Liberal seat in one stroke.
 He held it without difficulty until his retirement in 2007.

-He is also father of Ten News reporter James Wakelin and father-in-law of Ten News presenter Rebecca Morse.
+He was father of Ten News reporter James Wakelin and father-in-law of Ten News presenter Rebecca Morse.

+Barry Wakelin died on 19 December 2023 aged 77.